 My WordPress site looks great after 1 year of rebuilding and tweaking…and we hate it.
 The template we used to customize sucked, the code is crap, Visual Composer is my worst enemy, SEO has literally dropped into nothingness and I (unbelievably) want to start again.

 What went wrong?
 From what I can tell the developer used a stock ThemeForest theme and filled it with a bazillion shortcodes and charged her 10 times what she should have paid.
 The new site is pretty, but core pages lack real content so her SEO has plummeted.
-I’d also bet that the developer forgot to use 301 redirects, which made the SEO situation even worse.
+I’d also bet that the developer forgot to use 301 redirects when URLs were changed, which made the SEO situation even worse because it wiped away existing SEO and broke referral traffic streams.

 Charles is my SEO consulting client and I’ve been helping him with keyword research, site mapping, and content creation for the last few months.
 This has been taking place while he had an outside designer and website developer build out his new website.